Private road ordinance amendments postponed

 Who could be affected

-- Property owners on existing or proposed private roads
+- Property owners on private roads

 What could change